tanviranindo/bracuspace/README.md

 ### Change Multipart

-By default properties have configured with 1024MB.
+By default, properties have been configured with 1024MB.
 For reducing or extending the file upload limit, customization can be done here.

 ```properties
 spring.servlet.multipart.file-size-threshold=${SIZE}